Systematic Repentance: a structured approach to change

 P stands for "prayer."
 This is one of the goals where we really want to take what you're already doing and stretch it a little bit.
 For example, many of the people I work with only have one routine prayer a day, so they set their goal to include a second routine prayer each day.

 W stands for "write."
-This is much more than note-taking or journalling.
+This is much more than note-taking or journaling.
 This kind of writing is meant to be deep, thoughtful, and intentional.
 It is supposed to be a meaningful form of accountability.
 It should facilitate pondering, meditation, and revelation.
-I have written articles about the most common types of writing where you can learn more about how they work and how they will benefit you (Letter to God, Letter to Future Spouse, the Discernment Journal is described in the second-to-last paragraph of this article).
+I have written articles about the most common types of writing where you can learn more about how they work and how they will benefit you (Letter to God, Letter to Future Spouse, and the Discernment Journal are described in the second-to-last paragraph of this article).

 R stands for “read.”
-By that I mean, read inspired literature such as the Bible, Book of Mormon, Doctrine and Covenants, Pearl of Great Price, the Liahona and Strength of Youth magazines, General Conference talks, etc. This is another goal where we want to take what you're already doing and stretch it a little bit.
+By that I mean, reading inspired literature such as the Bible, Book of Mormon, Doctrine and Covenants, Pearl of Great Price, the Liahona and Strength of Youth magazines, General Conference talks, etc. This is another goal where we want to take what you're already doing and stretch it a little bit.
 For many of the people I work with, that means choosing a specific amount to read, whether that is measured in the number of minutes, pages, or verses.

 It is important to keep in mind that these are goals that must be done every single day.
 That includes Sundays.
 You must take into consideration what you will and won't be comfortable doing on the Sabbath.
 For example, if your Minister/Give goal is focused on serving those at school or work then you will need to build in an alternative for the weekends.
-An even more common example is that people will set an Action/Run goal that is an exercise routine or workout they are not comfortable doing on the Sabbath.
+An even more common example is that people will set an Action/Run goal which is an exercise routine or workout they are not comfortable doing on the Sabbath.
 So they build in an alternative.
 One alternative that I often recommend is practicing your instrument or art.
 For example, I had an exercise-focused Action goal that I did Monday through Saturday then I would practice my ukulele on Sunday.
 I worked with a guy who had a similar Action goal for 6 days of the week, but on Sunday he practiced developing his photography skills.

 As you set and pursue your PoWeR goals it is important to understand that your goals will change.
 There is a fine-tuning process to get your goals where they need to be so that they can really help you improve.
 Remember, that is their purpose, to help you make progress on your quest for self-mastery and repentance.
 So if you have 14 days in a row of completing all 6 goals and discover that they aren't meeting your needs, then change them.
-You won't lose your 14 days and have to start over when though your goals change.
+You won't lose your 14 days and have to start over when your goals change.
 I know someone who reached over 720 days in a row of completing his MAN PWR, and his goals shifted throughout that time.
 You only reset to day 0 if you miss and don't complete one of your goals.
 That being said, you shouldn't change your goals just because you don't feel like putting in the effort to get them done that day.
 Make adjustments to your goals in wisdom and when you are at a Level 0 on the Chemical Scale.
 If you're up against a wall and realize you won't complete your goals that day, but reasonably could have if you'd been wiser with your time, it is more helpful in the long run to take the loss and learn from it.

-Repenting, changing, is an essential part of our personal improvement.
+Repenting, and changing, is an essential part of our personal improvement.
 When viewed as just trying to stop something bad or start doing something good it can feel overwhelming and be incredibly difficult to do.
 When we take a structured approach to repentance we can make our process of improving a little simpler, a little more manageable, and a little faster.
 Some PoWeR goals still take months to accomplish.
 Some goals might take longer and can be "practice goals" that we try to achieve but allow ourselves more grace knowing this one will take more time, more maturing, and more growth than our other goals.
 But with a system to support our change, repentance can happen and it can be a delight.

 Whispered Warnings